-On July 1, 2015, Merrick entered into a lease agreement for office space in Gem Lake with Newtrax, Inc., a related party (see Note 14).
-In July 2018, this lease was amended to allow for automatic annual renewals unless either party provides a 90-day notice.
-The lease has monthly rate of \$8,494 with annual increases of 3%.
+Merrick has a lease agreement for office space in Gem Lake with Newtrax, Inc., a related party (see Note 14).
+This lease is an annual lease with automatic renewals unless either party provides a 90-day notice.
+The lease is considered to be short-term, and the related expense was recognized on the straight-line basis.